Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 ## Interactive Hotspot Testing

-Following code snippets are given as examples for reference:
+Following code snippets are given as reference examples for testing the tool:

 1. **The Optimal ALU Path (Green Telemetry)**\
 Keeps arithmetic confined to internal circuitry and utilizes hardware acceleration.